1. Master Your Breath Support

 3. Optimize Posture and Instrument Position

 Good posture supports efficient airflow and prevents injury.
-The weight of low brass instruments can easily cause slumping, which restricts breathing.
+The weight of low brass instruments can easily cause slumping, which restricts breathing and leads to back, neck, and shoulder pain.
+Proper posture is not just about looking professional; it is about creating the optimal physical conditions for great sound production.

 Seated Posture for Orchestra